oeb25/msc-thesis/full.md

 ## Contributions {#contributions}
 - We present in \cref{the-mist-programming-language} a new programming language, Mist, which supports formal verification constructs with a high emphasis on usability.
 - We present in \cref{the-mist-compiler} an implementation of the compilation infrastructure for Mist based on incremental compilation and verification, with an accompanying implementation of the Language Server Protocol.
-- In \cref{automatic-folding-of-isorecursive-structures} we formalize an algorithm for computing folding- and unfolding-points for isorecursive structures, and give a formally verified implementation of the algorithm in Mist.
+- In \cref{automatic-folding-of-isorecursive-structures}, we formalize an algorithm for computing folding- and unfolding-points for isorecursive structures and give a formally verified implementation of the algorithm in Mist.

 We conclude with related and future work in \cref{conclusion}.